mlabecki/portfolio_analytics/README.md

 > Interactive: yes<BR>

 ### 4. Traditional Candles With Moving Average Overlays
 In case you prefer a light plot background, you can switch at any time between the dark and light themes.
 You can also pick and switch between any of 10 pre-defined overlay color themes and/or invert the sequence of colors in them, if desired.
-In this traditional candlestick plot, a ribbon of six Simple Moving Average (SMA) overlays have been added with windows increasing in 5-day increments.
+In this traditional candlestick plot, a ribbon of six Close-based Simple Moving Average (SMA) overlays have been added with windows increasing in 5-day increments.
 You can custom-define the window size and the type of each moving average overlay ('simple', 'exponential', 'double exponential', triple exponential' or 'weighted').
 > ![](img/04_CandlesTraditional5dSMAOverlaysLavender_Light.png)

 > Plotting package: plotly<BR>